Skip to main content

 Installation

-NautilusTrader is tested and officially supported for Python 3.11 and 3.12 for the following 64-bit platforms:
+NautilusTrader is officially supported for Python 3.11 and 3.12 for the following 64-bit platforms:

 Operating SystemSupported VersionsCPU Architecture